 I hold up a hand and produce only the merest arrogantly dismissive wave.
 “The facility was originally a means to explore the theories of Wallace and Darwin.
 There wasn’t a before: that is fiction.”
 I look away and select another raised hand.

 A middle-aged woman asks, “But the … facility … as you call it, is in a cave system not fully explored?”

-“The caves, as you call them, are man made tunnels and rooms extending only as far as needed to accommodate spatial requirements.
+“The caves, as you call them, are man-made tunnels and rooms extending only as far as needed to meet spatial requirements.
 Please can we avoid the weighted words and superstitions?
 I am a scientist and this is one of the longest continuous pieces of research in history.
 It is still happening and will continue to happen.
 This is what is so exciting.”